Developing and caring for collections

 Keeping on top of your collections

 Museums should always be thinking about future generations.
-This means preserving your collections, slowing or stopping the deterioration that begins from the day an item is made.
+This means preserving your collections by slowing down or stopping the deterioration that begins from the day an item is made.

 This matters because:

-- Collecting and managing collections uses resources, even if the item is donated.
-Even if you are volunteer-run, there is a cost to document, look after and store collections.
-Therefore, make sure you are spending your time, money and energy only on those things that help you fulfil your stated purpose.
+- It takes resources to document, look after, and store collections.
+You must make sure you’re spending your time, money and energy only on those things that help you fulfil your stated purpose.

-- Some kind of collection material need very specific and sometimes expensive facilities to properly display and store them.
+- Some objects require very specific and sometimes expensive display and storage conditions.

-- People who donate their valued objects expect museums to look after them forever or in perpetuity.
+- People who donate objects expect that museums will look after them forever.

-- You need to know the stories behind your collections to create effective and engaging exhibitions.
+- To create effective and engaging exhibitions, you need to know the stories behind your collections.

-Your museum's collection should be shaped by objects that help to tell the stories you want to bring to life.
-Objects are one of the main ways in a museum that visitors connect to the past, and to the museum's themes and purpose.
+Your museum’s collection should be shaped by objects that help to tell the stories you want to bring to life.
+Objects are one of the main ways for museum visitors to connect to the past, and to the museum’s themes and purpose.